MaShisongLab/t/README.md

 .........   ........
 ```
 #### b.
 Conduct enrichment assay to identify TF regulators for the modules
 The Perl script `getArabidopsisRegulatorTFs.pl` will do the job.
-It takes the modules from the file `modules_to_analyze.txt` to conduct an enrichment assay to identify potential TF regulators.
+It takes the modules from the file `modules_to_analyze.txt` to conduct enrichment assays to identify potential TF regulators.
 Results are saved to a file named `results.regulator.tfs.txt`.

-Open a command line window or shell terminal, navigate to the home directory of the EXPLICIT package, and type in the following commmand:
+Open a command line window or shell terminal, navigate to the home directory of the EXPLICIT package, and type in the following command:
 ```shell
 perl getArabidopsisRegulatorTFs.pl
 ```

 The resulted file `results.regulator.tfs.txt` can be opened and viewed in EXCEL.
-It lists potential TF regulators for every input modules.
+It lists the potential TF regulators for every input modules.
 Here is an example:

 ![alt-text](./data/results_sample.png "Output result example")